sdoxina/IT0011-FINAL-PROJECT/README.md

 ## Title: Skincare Shop Management System

-Objectives: To create a program that allows users to manage or shop skincare products effortlessly.
-Customers can view available skincare products and place an order.
-Admins can add, delete, or modify the products, and keep track of customer orders and information.
+Objectives: Skincare Management System

+The program will provide a user-friendly interface for managing and purchasing skincare products.
+It will have two main user roles:

+1. Customers:

+- Browse available skincare products with details (e.g., name, price, description).

+- Place orders by selecting products and providing their name.

+- Receive a printed receipt of their order.

+Admins:

+- Perform full CRUD (Create, Read, Update, Delete) operations on products.

+- View and manage customer orders.

+- Generate a summary report displaying total orders, sales, and other relevant statistics.

+The system will feature a well-structured GUI with a grid layout for ease of navigation and usability.
+File handling will be used for data persistence to store product details, customer orders, and reports.

 ## Group Members: